opencurve/curve/tools-v2/README.md

 ```
 ##### query segment

-query the copyset info with logicalpoolid and copyset id
+query the copyset info with logicalpoolid and copysetid
 Usage:

 ```bash